-The mortar used in construction can have a significant effect on the appearance of walls and it is essential that it is appropriate for the application for which it is being used.
-In traditional solid brick walls and flint wall construction the mortar used contained Naturally Hydraulic Lime (NHL) which was created by burning chalk and has been used extensively in vernacular buildings and flint wall construction.
-Unlike cement, Natural Hydraulic Lime mortar has an ability to breathe and should be used for repairs and alteration work to avoid long term damage to existing wall construction.
-In general mortars should not be coloured.
+The mortar used in construction can have a significant effect on the appearance of walls.
+It is essential that it is appropriate for the application for which it is being used.
+In traditional solid brick and flint wall construction, the mortar used contained Naturally Hydraulic Lime (NHL) which was created by burning chalk.
+This has been used extensively in vernacular buildings and flint wall construction.
+Unlike cement, NHL mortar has an ability to breathe and should be used for repairs and alteration work to avoid long term damage to existing wall construction.
+In general, mortars should not be coloured.